-3 EXE/CYC/9
+EXE/CYC/9

-10.2 I find this approach a clear and robust method for establishing development areas and I consider that the Key Diagram is useful in this regards and illustrates the board location of Strategic Sites and the general extent of York's Green Belt.
+- appropriate and sustainable locations and those areas that result in the least harm to the key characteristics of the Green Belt. - 10.2 I find this approach a clear and robust method for establishing development areas and I consider that the Key Diagram is useful in this regards and illustrates the board location of Strategic Sites and the general extent of York's Green Belt.